William Pitt the Younger: Member of Parliament

+Chancellorship

 After Lord North's ministry collapsed in 1782, the Whig Charles Watson-Wentworth, 2nd Marquess of Rockingham, was appointed prime minister.
 Pitt was offered the minor post of Vice-Treasurer of Ireland, but he refused, considering the post overly subordinate.
 Lord Rockingham died only three months after coming to power; he was succeeded by another Whig, William Petty, 2nd Earl of Shelburne.
 Many Whigs who had formed a part of the Rockingham ministry, including Fox, now refused to serve under Lord Shelburne, the new prime minister.
 Pitt, however, was comfortable with Shelburne, and thus joined his government; he was appointed Chancellor of the Exchequer.

 Fox, who became Pitt's lifelong political rival, then joined a coalition with Lord North, with whom he collaborated to bring about the defeat of the Shelburne administration.
-When Lord Shelburne resigned in 1783, King George III, who despised Fox, offered to appoint Pitt to the office of Prime Minister.
-But Pitt wisely declined, for he knew he would be incapable of securing the support of the House of Commons.
+When Lord Shelburne resigned in 1783, King George III, who despised Fox, offered to appoint Pitt prime minister, but Pitt declined, for he knew he would be incapable of securing the support of the Commons.
 The Fox–North coalition rose to power in a government nominally headed by William Cavendish-Bentinck, 3rd Duke of Portland.

 Pitt, who had been stripped of his post as Chancellor of the Exchequer, joined the Opposition.
-He raised the issue of parliamentary reform in order to strain the uneasy Fox-North coalition, which included both supporters and detractors of reform.
+He raised the issue of parliamentary reform in order to strain the uneasy Fox–North coalition, which included both supporters and detractors of reform.
 He did not advocate an expansion of the electoral franchise, but he did seek to address bribery and rotten boroughs.
 Though his proposal failed, many reformers in Parliament came to regard him as their leader, instead of Charles James Fox.

-Impact of war
+Effects of the American War of Independence

 Losing the war and the Thirteen Colonies was a shock to the British system.
 The war revealed the limitations of Britain's fiscal-military state when it had powerful enemies and no allies, depended on extended and vulnerable transatlantic lines of communication, and was faced for the first time since the 17th century by both Protestant and Catholic foes.
-The defeat heightened dissension and escalated political antagonism to the King's ministers.
+The defeat heightened dissension and escalated political antagonism to the king's ministers.
 Inside parliament, the primary concern changed from fears of an over-mighty monarch to the issues of representation, parliamentary reform, and government retrenchment.
 Reformers sought to destroy what they saw as widespread institutional corruption.
 The result was a crisis from 1776 to 1783.
 The peace in 1783 left France financially prostrate, while the British economy boomed due to the return of American business.
-That crisis ended in 1784 as a result of the King's shrewdness in outwitting Fox and renewed confidence in the system engendered by the leadership of Pitt.
+That crisis ended in 1784 as a result of the king's shrewdness in outwitting Fox and renewed confidence in the system engendered by the leadership of Pitt.
 Historians conclude that the loss of the American colonies enabled Britain to deal with the French Revolution with more unity and organisation than would otherwise have been the case.
 Britain turned towards Asia, the Pacific, and later Africa with subsequent exploration leading to the rise of the Second British Empire.